Portfolio Loan Interest Rates and Guidelines

 You will have to pay origination fees or points when using a portfolio loan.
 There’s no way to get around it, it’s just the way they are.

 The Benefits of High-Cost Loans

 This is where the “glass half full” talk comes in.
 Anytime I speak to someone about a non-traditional loan option, it always comes down to one thing….the math.

 That said, the cost of a portfolio loan is an investment that will result in a profitable return in the future.
-Whether that return is the security of owning a home, or earning equity, or converting wasteful rent into tax deductible mortgage interest, you have to have an end game.
+Whether that return is the security of owning a home, earning equity, or converting wasteful rent into tax-deductible mortgage interest, you have to have an end game.

-Non-traditional loan options require a non-traditional perspective of what this investment will accomplish for your in both the short, and long run.
+Non-traditional loan options require a non-traditional perspective of what this investment will accomplish for you in both the short, and long run.

 A portfolio is not an emotional decision, it’s a business decision that should be carefully considered.
 Once you’ve done your homework, and considered all of your options, you are now in a position to make an educated and informed decision.

 Have Questions About Portfolio Loan Or Other Mortgage Issues?